 Some insurance companies will pay for a panniculectomy if it is considered medically necessary.
 To receive insurance benefits, you will need to submit documented proof of medical necessity and have it approved by your insurance company before you undergo surgery.

 If you do not qualify for medical benefits for a panniculectomy, financing is available.
+Alternatively, many patients will request and pay for tummy tuck.

 Each insurance plan has its own requirements, but many insurers will cover a panniculectomy if: